23.01.2024

 Apart from the input given regarding the topics discussed, the African non-state actors’ group also shared its concern about the shrinking space for participation of civil society in the GFMD process.
 A lack of funding and a reduction of civil society participation at the Summit stood in sharp contrast to earlier Summits where the character of an open and inclusive forum contributed to advancing global migration debates.
 The African group called upon the new chairmanship of the GFMD to promote return to the idea of an inclusive process by enabling dialogue platforms between civil society and member states.

-FES AMPC has been actively supporting the work of the African group throughout 2023 leading up to the Geneva Summit
+FES AMPC has been actively supporting the work of the African group throughout 2023 leading up to the Geneva Summit.

 Friedrich-Ebert-Stiftung